conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 todo
 </TabItem>
 <TabItem value="cli" label="Conduktor CLI">
-You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create Partner Zones.
+You can also use the [Conduktor CLI (Command Line Interface)](/gateway/reference/cli-reference/) to create a rule.

 1. Save this example to file, e.g. `rule.yaml`: